 He is definitely a gifted yogi, reading each guest’s capabilities and ensuring their individual needs are met.
 He has a calm, warm aura about him, making me wish I had more time at the resort to make a deeper connection.
 As one of Costa Rica’s most sought-after wellness practitioners, he’s the obvious choice to be part of the Four Season’s team focused on expanding their holistic health programs.
 Here, I asked him a few questions to gain further insight about the future of such offerings at the hotel.

 For me, wellness is the natural state of every human.
 When we are ‘well’, we all experience so many positive things!
 Feeling happy, healthy, socially connected, having good mental and physical health, high life satisfaction and a sense of meaning or purpose.

 Which elements of wellness do you think this hotel does especially well?

 Wellness is a combination of all factors that influence our quality of life.
 As a company, Four Seasons has been working hard to offer high quality options to enhance all this aspect through various means, such as Millenarian Ayurvedic Medicine, Sound Therapies, Energy Healing, Fitness Classes, Meditation and Breath work, as well as through different styles of yoga.

 What’s your favourite wellness treatment here?

 As a healer and wellness practitioner, I have experienced that wellbeing starts from a place of mental health.
-Having a calm mind will lead people to having more positive thoughts, be more productive at work, reduce their stress levels, avoid physical illness and be more in the present moment.
-That’s why if I had to choose my favorite wellness treatment, I would say meditation, along with breathwork and yoga, because all of these let me help people discover the roots for a more balanced lifestyle.
+Having a calm mind will lead people to having more positive thoughts.
+They can be more productive at work, reduce their stress levels, avoid physical illness and be more present.
+That’s why if I had to choose my favourite wellness treatment, I would say meditation.
+Well, that, along with breath work and yoga.
+Because all of these let me help people discover the roots for a more balanced lifestyle.

 What do you love about this hotel the most?